wadie999/master-notes/README.md

-# University Lab Works Repository
+# M1-IAFA Paul Sabatier Lab Works Repository

 ## Introduction
 Welcome to my University Lab Works Repository!
 This is a centralized hub where I archive all the lab works and exercises I've undertaken during my university course.
 It includes a wide range of subjects, providing insights into various academic topics.